Lambertville, New Jersey: Transportation

 As of May 2010, Lambertville had 16.67 mi of roadways, of which 12.77 mi were maintained by the municipality, 0.70 mi by Hunterdon County, 3.09 mi by the New Jersey Department of Transportation and 0.11 mi by the Delaware River Joint Toll Bridge Commission.

 U.S. Route 202 is the most prominent highway to pass through Lambertville.
 Other major roads that pass through include Route 29, Route 165 and County Route 518.

-No interstates pass through, but there are several nearby, such as Interstate 78 in Franklin Township and Interstate 295 in Hopewell Township.
+No interstate highways pass through, but there are several nearby, such as Interstate 78 in Franklin Township and Interstate 295 in Hopewell Township.

-The Delaware River Joint Toll Bridge Commission operates the toll-free New Hope-Lambertville Toll Supported Bridge which stretches 1053 ft across the Delaware River, connecting PA 179 in New Hope, Pennsylvania, with NJ 179.
+The Delaware River Joint Toll Bridge Commission operates the toll-free New Hope–Lambertville Bridge, which stretches 1053 ft across the Delaware River, connecting PA 179 in New Hope, Pennsylvania, with NJ 179.
 Constructed in 1904 as the third bridge on the site, the bridge stretches 1053 ft across the Delaware River.
 The original bridge, designed by Lewis Wernwag, was constructed in 1814 and destroyed in 1841.
 A second bridge completed in 1842 was destroyed by flooding in 1903.